YatharthChauhan2362/Devops-Learning/Docker/docker-file.md

-# **WELCOME TO THE NGINX DOCKER**
+# **WELCOME TO THE DOCKER FILE**

     AUTHOR:         Yatharth Chauhan  (Github: YatharthChauhan2362)
     TOPIC:          Docker File

 ## DOCKER FILE

-A Dockerfile is a text file that contains all the commands a user could call on the command line to assemble an image.
+- A Dockerfile is a text file that contains all the commands a user could call on the command line to assemble an image.

-When you run docker build, the Docker engine takes the instructions in the Dockerfile and creates a new image.
+- When you run docker build, the Docker engine takes the instructions in the Dockerfile and creates a new image.

-## DOCKERFILE COMMANDS:
+## DOCKERFILE COMMANDS IN LINUX:

 FROM: Specifies the base image that the image should be built on top of.